misken/hillmaker/README.md

 -----------------

 Use the GitHub issue tracking system to report problems with the software, seek support, or suggest improvements.
 Code contributions can be suggested using GitHub pull requests.
-Check documentation for details.

 The `develop` branch contains the latest working code that has not been released yet.
 Any contributed code should branch off of `develop`.